 I logged into my Google Analytics account to watch my blog performance like every other day.
-But, today I got this blue color band in top saying “Introducing Google Signals” in BETA with Get Started call-to-actions button.
+But, today I got this blue color band in the top saying “Introducing Google Signals” in BETA with Get Started call-to-actions button.

 I searched for articles, but couldn’t find any news or update on the same.
-Hence screen captured the steps and posted on YouTube.
+Hence screen captured the steps and posted it on YouTube.

 How to activate Google Signals?